Enforce Device Trust | Teleport

 Enforce Device Trust

-Apps may enforce trusted devices using role-based enforcement.
-See the App Access support section.
+Apps and Desktops may enforce trusted devices using role-based enforcement.
+See the App Access support and the Desktop Access support sections for further details.

 Resources protected by the device mode "required" will enforce the use of a trusted device, in addition to establishing the user's identity and enforcing the necessary roles.
 Furthermore, users using a trusted device leave audit trails that include the device's information.